vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 A fee is taken from all transfers (except transfers from a vested account to a general account held by the same key), and paid out to validators in a similar manner to the existing [infrastructure fees](0061-REWP-pos_rewards.md).
 For recurring transfers, the fee is charged each time the transfer occurs.

 Let `N` stand for `transfer.feeDiscountNumOfEpoch`.
-This is a network parameter that specifies the timeframe over which we acumulate the taker fees that can offset transfer fees.
+This is a network parameter that specifies the timeframe over which we accumulate the taker fees that can offset transfer fees.

 For each key for each asset assume you store a value denoted `c`.
 During the epoch `k`: